muguira-james/clojure-play/seekingmuse/README.md

 This uses mongodb, without an ORM.

 The docker-compose file bind mounts the "docker-scripts" directory to the db container.
 This dir has a simple script to establish a user and password.
+The only login that works is "root" - magoo is messed up somehow

 It is run via, docker-entrypoint-initdb.d